xaelsouth/rtl-wmbus/README.md

 Optimization on frequencies translation by rearranging compute steps implemented as proposed by alalons.

 Alalons (have I thanked you already?!) proposed a speed optimized arctan function.
-Performance gain is notable (factor ~2) but could reduce sensitivity slightly on receiving C1 mode datagrams.
+Performance gain is notable (factor ~2) but could reduce sensitivity slightly.
+I have seen that on receiving C1 mode datagrams - that's why the speed optimized version is not in use by default.
 A speed optimized arctan version can be activated by "-a" in the program options.

   License